ignite/cli/docs/guide/token_factory.md

 ### Scaffold Messages

-Everything is in place for creating a new denom.
-You need to scaffold two additional messages to complete the Token Factory's functionality: a `MintAndSendTokens` message and an `UpdateOwner` message.
+Everything is in place for you to create a new denom.
+First, you need to scaffold two new messages to complete the token factory functionality:

-MintAndSendTokens should have as input the `denom`, an amount to mint `amount` and where the tokens will be minted as `recipient`.
+- `MintAndSendTokens`
+- `UpdateOwner`

+The `MintAndSendTokens` message requires this input:

+- The `denom`
+- An amount to mint `amount`
+- Where the tokens are minted `recipient`

 ```bash
 starport scaffold message MintAndSendTokens denom:string amount:int recipient:string --module tokenfactory --signer owner
 ```

-UpdateOwner should have as input the `denom` and a new owner `newOwner`.
+The `UpdateOwner` message requires this input:

+- The `denom`
+- The new owner `newOwner`

 ```bash
 starport scaffold message UpdateOwner denom:string newOwner:string --module tokenfactory --signer owner
 ```

-The two new messages are now available.
-Add the details of the logic in the newly created file `x/tokenfactory/keeper/msg_server_mint_and_send_tokens.go` to mint new tokens.
+The two new messages are now available in the newly created file `x/tokenfactory/keeper/msg_server_mint_and_send_tokens.go`.

+- Add the details of the logic to mint new tokens:

 ```go
 package keeper